Boycott PyeongChang 2018 Winter Olympics in South Korea, A Dog Eating Nation!

-We ask you to please watch this video! http://youtu.be/3uR8R8Mu70Q
+We ask you to please watch this video: http://youtu.be/3uR8R8Mu70Q

-South Korea is the World’s 14th largest economy, yet an estimated 2.5 million dogs and thousands of cats are slaughtered and eaten as “health food” each year.
-Forced to endure deprivation and unimaginable torment from the moment they are born till the day they are slaughtered; dogs are imprisoned in cramped, rusty, raised cages all their lives with no protection from extreme weather and no water, exercise, or medical care.
-Their eardrums are often burst to prevent them from barking.
-In broad daylight, often in front of other live dogs, they are electrocuted, hanged, beaten or burnt to death.
+South Korea is the world’s 14th largest economy, yet an estimated 2.5 million dogs and thousands of cats are slaughtered each year in that country, and eaten as “health food”.
+Forced to endure deprivation and unimaginable torment, from the moment they are born until the day they are slaughtered, dogs are imprisoned in cramped, rusty, raised cages all their lives, with no protection from extreme elements, no access to water, no exercise, or medical care.
+Their eardrums are often burst to deter barking.
+Finally, in broad daylight, often in front of other live dogs, they are electrocuted, hanged, beaten or burnt to death.

-It is hard to believe that a nation such as South Korea, which is one of the major economic powers and boasts one of the highest education levels in the world, is still committing this type of barbaric and despicable brutality in this day and age.
-But for the millions of dogs and cats that are being slaughtered each year in South Korea’s markets, slaughterhouses, restaurants, dog farms and backyards, it is a tragic reality and a nightmare that they can’t escape from.
-If South Korea wants to join the civilized nations and be respected as a nation of conscience, they need to strengthen their animal protection law and ban the dog and cat consumption once and for all.
-This has been going on far too long and it’s time for their government to take a moral leadership for their citizens.
-Not only does this save the Korean animals from unimaginable suffering, but it will further their economic interest because people of the world will not stop condemning South Korea’s cruelty.
+It is hard to believe that a nation such as South Korea, which is one of the major economic powers and boasts one of the highest education levels in the world, is still continuing to commit this type of barbaric brutality in this day and age.
+For the millions of dogs and cats that are being slaughtered each year in South Korea’s markets, slaughterhouses, restaurants, dog farms and backyards, it is a tragic reality and a nightmare from which they can’t escape; but it is unacceptable and shameful: South Korea is happy to take the benefits of an advanced society, but not the full responsibility.

-I also urge you to write to the Olympic Committee that we you will boycott PyeongChang 2018 Winter Olympics.
+I also urge you to write to the Olympic Committee that you will boycott PyeongChang 2018 Winter Olympics.